baoist/catanode/readme.markdown

  * Consider how backbone will be organized.
  * Remember: structures, points, board, turns, reconnections, materials.
- * Rebuild socket.coffee as OO.
+ * REBUILD SOCKET.COFFEE AS OO.

 # Complete